• Skip to main content

 As we continue our Lenten journey and reflect more deeply on the meaning of our lives in Christ, let us adhere to this standard and ask for the courage and grace to be of service to others in imitation of Jesus’ own service and witness.

 Fr.
-Denis Travers, C.P., is a member of Holy Spirit Province, Australia.
-He currently serves on the General Council and is stationed in Rome.
+Denis Travers, C.P., is the Provincial Superior of Holy Spirit Province, Australia.

 Footer